trygithub00/example-repo/readme.md

 #Example-repo

-This is a sample repository , hello world!
+This is a sample repository , hello coders!